Crispy, savory and simple to make, these Air Fryer Taquitos are the perfect bite for parties or a family weeknight meal!

 - To make your corn husks more pliable and easier to work with, soak them in water for about 5 minutes and dry well.
 Tear them into ¼” strips by hand or use scissors if you like things precise.
 If using kitchen string, cut to about 7” or just long enough to tie around your taquitos.

 - To allow the air in your air fryer to circulate evenly, don’t overcrowd your taquitos in the basket.
-I use this Ninja Air Fryer.
+I have used this Ninja Air Fryer, but we've now upgraded to this bigger Cuisinart model.
+We have loved both!

 - Cooking times will vary depending on your machine.
 If you’re unsure, err on the side of caution and use less time to start.
 Add more time until your taquitos are perfectly crispy.